 Tardiness interferes with a child's progress in school and creates a disturbance for all members of the class.
 A child is considered tardy if he/she is not in the classroom when the 8:00 a.m. bell rings.
 In the case of chronic tardiness, a tardy student, with their parent, must sign in at the office to receive a pass before going to the classroom.
 Students with ten tardy slips in one nine-week period will be given a form to be signed and returned stating that an unexcused absence has been incurred.

 REQUESTING DISMISSAL FROM SCHOOL

 When requesting a student to be dismissed from school for any planned reason, parents are to submit a WRITTEN REQUEST IN ADVANCE to the school office.
-For the SAFETY OF THE CHILD, the parent or other authorized person must come to the office to meet the child.
-Students will not be allowed to leave with anyone other than the parent unless written permission from the parent has been provided.
-Students will not be called out of class until the parent is present in the school office.
+For the SAFETY OF THE CHILD, the parent or another authorized person must come to the office to meet the child.
+Students will not be allowed to leave with anyone other than the parent unless permission from the parent has been provided.
+Students may not be called out of class until the parent is present in the school office.